tpwo/pyzet/testing/zet/README.md

-# Personal Zettelkasten repo
+# Test Zettelkasten repo

-This is a sample zet repository for the sake of unit testing.
+This is a sample ZK repo for the sake of unit testing.